opengovsg/checkfirst/README.md

 # CheckFirst

 Don't Know?
 CheckFirst.
-A tool to build eligibility checkers and calculators for policies from the Singapore Government
+A tool to build eligibility checkers and calculators for Singapore Government policies

 ## Quick Start